mivoq/speect/docs/source/api/cmake/cmake_options.rst

-.. _cmake_options_topic/main:
+.. _cmake_options:

 .. index::
-   single: Topic Guides (C API); CMake configuration options
+   single: CMake API; Configuration Options

 ===========================
-CMake configuration options
+CMake Configuration Options
 ===========================

 Several configuration options are available to customize the Speect build system.
-These options can be configured through an interactive CMake interface as described in :doc:`../installation`, or through the command line.
+These options can be configured through an interactive CMake interface as described in :doc:`../../installation`, or through the command line.